 - Exercise Rehabilitation: progressive exercise program that includes core stability, strength, flexibility, balance, agility, functional strength and plyometrics.

-Can assist in supporting the injured area thereby decreasing pain, spasm and swelling.
+- Taping: Can assist in supporting the injured area thereby decreasing pain, spasm and swelling.
 It can also help to improve pain-free mobility and function in the healing stages of the injury.

-Shockwave Treatment is a non-surgical, non-invasive treatment that involves the delivery of high-energy sound waves to affected areas of the body to trigger the body’s own natural repair mechanisms and stimulate healing.
+- Shockwave Therapy: Shockwave Treatment is a non-surgical, non-invasive treatment that involves the delivery of high-energy sound waves to affected areas of the body to trigger the body’s own natural repair mechanisms and stimulate healing.
 It is a safe and effective treatment option.
 The recovery period is shorter than traditional invasive surgery and the procedure eliminates many of the risks associated with traditional surgery.
 Generally, 3 treatments are advocated with 1 week between treatments.
 Available only at our Clayton Heights 188th st Location.

-We provide a selection of products to promote and assist with optimal healing and functional ability.
+- Products: We provide a selection of products to promote and assist with optimal healing and functional ability.

 Our focus of treatment is to ensure the quality of healing as well as a fully conditioned and safe return to physical activity and sport.